-This leave does not run concurrently with other leave laws.
+The statute does not address whether this leave must run concurrently with other leave.

-This leave does not run concurrently with other leave laws.
+The statute does not address whether this leave must run concurrently with other leave.

 4. For each leave law, can leave be taken intermittently, and if so, what rules apply to intermittent leave under each law?